 Ski resorts depend on a reliable amount of artificially-generated snow for their daily wintertime operations.
 However, the quality and quantity of artifical snow generation can vary significantly with the ambient weather.
 Together with the Research & Innovation division of MeteoGroup and TechnoAlpin, we demonstrated our ability to save more than 100€ per snow cannon per day by using hyper-local weather forecasts to optimize snow generation times.Weather Forecasting, Optimization, Snow Cannons

 The first ever sampling of Gulf Stream waters in the South Atlantic Bight with an autonomous underwater vehicle was performed in March 2014.
 I used the glider output to compare anomolous cross-shelf fluxes of heat and salt in the vacinity of the Gulf Stream.
-This work was submitted to Geophysical Research LettersGliders, Gulf Stream
+This work was submitted to Marine TechnologyGliders, Gulf Stream

-PhD, Oceanography • 2013 My dissertation work investigated coastal ocean circulation in the Florida Big Bend region of the Northeast Gulf of Mexico.
-I used an understanding of physical transport processes in the ocean to identify pathways for onshore transport of gag grouper larvae.
+PhD, Oceanography • 2013 My dissertation work investigated the circulation of coastal ocean waters in the Northeast Gulf of Mexico.
+The work used an understanding of ocean physics to understand how the larvae of gag grouper could be transported from deep waters to shallow coastal waters.
+I used numerical modeling approaches with a high-performance computing system.
 My primary advisors for this work were Dr. Eric P. Chassignet and Dr. Steven L. Morey.

 B.S., Meteorology (cum laude) • 2007

 Technische Universität Berlin, Winter 2015/2016 and Summer 2016